seppm-nishant/android_university_app/README.md

 data:
 MyDbHandler - It is responsible for all the database functions.

-We use RecycleView for showing app data.
+We use RecycleView for showing app data and data is refreshed in every 10 seconds.